gjanders/SplunkVersionControl/README.md

 - `splunk_vc_timeout` - this is the time delay between triggering the remote command and waiting for the `_audit` index to catchup with a log entry to advise the command was run, if set too short the restore may fail because the `| postversioncontrolrestore` search has not appeared in the `_audit` index yet
 - `sslVerify` - defaults to "False", this can be set to the location of a CA file to be used by the python requests library to validate the SSL certificates in use
 - `requestingAddress` - by default the REST endpoint splunkversioncontrol_rest_restore will make a HTTPS call back to the calling IP address, this overrides the address to call back, the default of False results in a call back to the requesting IP address which is used in most use cases
+- `splunk_vc_ko_query`, should be configured to point to an appname:searchname, the default is `splunk_kom:splunk_vc_kom_audit_summary`

+## Configuring the macro & savedsearch to work with the run_ko_query option
+If `run_ko_query` is configured, then the app will attempt to trigger the savedsearch configured by the macro `splunk_vc_ko_query`
+The macro should be in the format appcontext:savedsearchname

+By default this is configured to `splunk_kom:splunk_vc_kom_audit_summary` and was tested against version 1.0.26 of the Knowledge Object Overview App for Splunk (kom) application (https://splunkbase.splunk.com/app/5399/)

+Note that the savedsearch `splunk_vc_kom_audit_summary` is included in the Splunk version control application but will need to be moved into the `splunk_kom` app context to work as expected, or you can make your own search if preferred.

+Since the output is from the modular input, the output will default to the sourctype `splunkversioncontrol_backup` and will appear in the main index (you can change this in more settings)

+Finally, the `run_ko_diff` option if configured in addition to the `run_ko_query` will run a git diff of HEAD~1 and include that in the output of the modular input (and will therefore be indexed into Splunk)

 ## Troubleshooting
 In some Linux OS distributions an error similar to `OPENSSL_1.0.0 not found` may appear, `os.unsetenv('LD_LIBRARY_PATH')` appears to fix this however AppInspect does not allow modification of OS environment variables.